 What Is Tufting?

-Tufting is a rug-making technique where yarn is pushed through a tightly stretched fabric using a handheld tufting gun.
+Tufting is a rug-making technique where yarn is pushed through a tightly stretched primary tufting cloth using a handheld rug tufting gun.
 The yarn is placed from the back of the fabric, forming a thick, looped or cut pile surface on the front.
+Rug tufting guns come in different types and can be set to create either loop or cut pile rugs, offering flexibility in texture and design.

 Frame & Fabric Setup